Best Practices for Online Security and Fraud

 In order to understand fraud better, it is necessary to define fraud.
 Webster's Dictionary defines fraud as: "An intentional diversion of truth to obtain something of monetary value."
 Fraud causes an invasion of privacy, a loss of confidence, and a feeling of helplessness.

 We have identified four major areas of fraud that could potentially affect most Americans.
 They are Check Cashing Fraud, ATM Fraud, Credit Card Fraud and Identity Theft.
-You can find out more about e-mail fraud, including "phishing", in our E-mail Fraud section.
+You can find out more about these in our Website Security section.

 Unfortunately, fraud-related crimes are becoming more common.
 Victims of fraud often do not realize their misfortune until their financial institution or a collection agency contacts them asking for payment on an account of which they have no knowledge.
 Other times, an individual may check their credit bureau report only to find an account that they did not know existed.
 These are only examples, but are all too common.